OLEDs (Organic LEDs)

 do they work?
 Let's take a closer look!

-Photo: OLED technology promises thinner, brighter, more colorful TV sets.
-Photo courtesy of
+Photo: OLED technology promises thinner, brighter, more colorful TV sets—even with

 What is an LED?